pH7Software/pH7-Social-Dating-CMS/README.md

 * Everyone can easily contribute to this great innovative project with our [GitHub repository](http://github.com/pH7Software/pH7-Social-Dating-CMS)

-## Help Us
+## Help Us to Grow Up

-We need help to continue this project, so we are waiting for you!

-We want to train a large team to work on this open source dating project.

-Please contact us at *ph7software (AT) gmail (DOT) com* to work on this exciting project.

-Thank you!
+**It's 100% Open Source & Free**

+**It's an Awesome Project.** We want You to Make It the Best!

+If you want to work on an Inovative and Exciting Project with a Beautiful PHP code using the latest PHP features while collaborating with nice people, ...
+So You Have to **Join Us**!

+Send an email at: *ph7software {AT} gmail {D0T} com* and Start a wonderful Adventure!

+Thank you so much in advance!

 ## Requirements